 I’ll also give you alternative solutions.

-And this is very important, especially considering that over 7% of the American population over the age of 18 is diagnosed with clinical depression.
+And this is very important, especially considering that over 7% of the American population over the age of 18 is diagnosed with clinical depressive feelings.

-This does not take into account teenagers, who also deal with a lot of depression.
+This does not take into account teenagers, who also deal with a lot of depressive feelings.

-This also does NOT take into account all the people who haven’t been tested, who haven’t sought out help or simply, just feel really down or depressed… without the “official diagnoses”.
+This also does NOT take into account all the people who haven’t been tested, who haven’t sought out help, or simply, just feel really down or depressive … without the “official diagnoses”.

 So, if you’re feeling down or depressed, you’re not alone.
 And, it may not be your fault.
 It could be related to the foods you’re eating.

-There’s hope and at the end of today’s article, I’ll also give you a really effective solution that you can use to help rebalance and optimize brain chemicals, so you can feel happier and reduce feelings of depression, worry, and anxiety.
+There’s hope and at the end of today’s article, I’ll also give you a really effective solution that you can use to help rebalance and optimize brain chemicals, so you can feel happier and reduce feelings of sadness worry, and anxious feelings.

 Sugar and salt are found in almost all foods, especially those that taste good.
-However, in a 2015 study1, it revealed that the increase in added sugars in one’s diet, was associated with an increased likelihood of depression.
+However, in a 2015 study1, it revealed that the increase in added sugars in one’s diet was associated with an increased likelihood of depressive feelings.

-In fact, there’s a correlation between depression, diabetes, and dementia.
-And the researchers have discovered that when blood glucose levels are elevated, levels of the protein that encourages the growth of neurons and synapses, drops.
+In fact, there’s a correlation between feelings of sadness, blood sugar problems, and memory loss.
+And the researchers have discovered that when blood glucose levels are elevated, levels of the protein that encourages the growth of neurons and synapses, drop.

-Translation: The simple act of eating sugar makes your brain work at a suboptimal level — and the more you do it, the greater your risk of depression and the greater your risk of diabetes and dementia, too.
+Translation: The simple act of eating sugar makes your brain work at a suboptimal level — and the more you do it, the greater your risk of sadness and the greater your risk of blood sugar problems and memory loss, too.

 SOLUTION: Just read the labels and limit “sugars” whenever possible, especially when you’re not feeling 100%.

 This includes artificial sweeteners, especially Aspartame (NutraSweet or Equal), which is found in diet sodas and “no sugar” food because it blocks the production of the neurotransmitter serotonin.
-This can cause various neuro and head problems such as headaches, insomnia, changes in mood—and yes, depression.
+This can cause various neuro and head problems such as headaches, insomnia, changes in mood—and yes, depressive feelings.